Toni Cade Bambara

-Biography

 Early life and education

+Miltona Mirkin Cade was born in Harlem, New York, to parents Walter Cade and Helen Brent Henderson Cade.
+She lived with her mother and brother, Walter, growing up in the New York metropolitan area.
+They lived in Harlem, Bedford Stuyvesant (Brooklyn), Queens, and Jersey City.
+At the age of six, she changed her name from Miltona to Toni.

+Bambara's mother had lived in Harlem during the Harlem Renaissance, and she encouraged her children to daydream, read, and write.
+As a child, Bambara spent a lot of time in the New York Public Library, and was inspired by poems from Gwendolyn Brooks and Langston Hughes there.
+She began writing stories as a child and cited her mother's support of her writing as a large influence on her career.

-Miltona Mirkin Cade was born in Harlem, New York, to parents Walter and Helen (Henderson) Cade.
-She grew up in Harlem, Bedford Stuyvesant (Brooklyn), Queens and New Jersey.
-At the age of six, she changed her name from Miltona to Toni, and then in 1970 changed her name to include the name of a West African ethnic group, Bambara, after finding the name written as part of a signature on a sketchbook discovered in a trunk among her great-grandmother's other belongings.
+In 1970, Bambara changed her name to include the name of a West African ethnic group, Bambara, after finding the name written as part of a signature on a sketchbook discovered in a trunk among her great-grandmother's other belongings.
 With her new name, she felt it represented "the accumulation of experiences", in which she had finally discovered her purpose in the world.
 In 1970, Bambara had a daughter, Karma Bene Bambara Smith, with her partner Gene Lewis, an actor and a family friend.

-Bambara attended Queens College in 1954, where almost the entire undergraduate student population were white.
+Bambara attended Queens College in 1954, where almost the entire undergraduate student population was white.
 At first, she planned to become a doctor, but her passion for arts directed her to become an English major.
 As Bambara had a passion for jazz and different forms of art in general, she became a member of the Dance Club of Queens College.
 She also took part in theater, where she was designated as stage manager and costume designer.
 Bambara was among those who participated in folk singing when it first emerged in the 1950s, when the songs had a political message inscribed in them.
-Bambara graduated from Queens College with a B.A. in Theater Arts/English Literature in 1959.
+In January 1959, she published her first short story, "Sweet Town," in Vendome.
+She graduated from Queens College with a B.A. in Theater Arts/English Literature in 1959.
+Upon graduation, the college bestowed her with the John Golden Award for Fiction.

-Work and study
+After college, Bambara enrolled in the City College of the City University of New York's graduate program to study modern American fiction.
+Her second short story, "Mississippi Ham Rider," was published in the summer 1960 issue of The Massachusetts Review.
+In 1961, she traveled to Europe to study theatrical arts.
+Bambara first studied Commedia dell'Arte at the University of Florence.
+She then studied mime at the Ecole de Mime Etienne Decroux in Paris, France.
+She also became interested in dance before completing her master's degree at City College in 1964.